< !--Google Tag Manager-- > Nutrition (NUTR) | Utah Valley University Academic Catalog

 Prerequisite(s): NUTR 1020 and University Advanced Standing

 Examines the latest research on how nutrition may prevent and improve symptoms of many different diseases.
-Explores the relationships between the food we eat and risk, understanding the role of the nutrition care process and when it could be utilized.
-Builds students ability to critically analyze nutritional information and helps students to create nutritional interventions to achieve and maintain a healthy lifestyle.
+Explores the relationships between the food we eat and the risk of diseases, understanding the role of the nutrition care process and when it can be utilized.
+Builds students' ability to critically analyze nutritional information and helps them create nutritional interventions to achieve and maintain a healthy lifestyle.

 Prerequisite(s): NUTR 1020 and University Advanced Standing